-This Program Outline is for use in guiding competency-based training of crane operators who operate Mobile Cranes with unlimited tonnage capacity.
+This Program Outline is for use in guiding competency based training of crane operators who operate Mobile Lattice Boom Cranes with Hydraulic Drive.

 The program outline contains Knowledge Units and Workplace Unit Standards of Competence (Workplace Units).

 Knowledge units are achieved outside the performance of the learner's regular work as for example in a classroom or through self study of learning resources.